Subspace CLI (Recommended)

 Configuration

-To start we will have to initialize our Farmer, this can be done with:
+To start we have to initialize our Farmer, this can be done with:

 - 🖼️ Windows